The framework

 Power & Control

-Influence over one’s life and environment — the capacity to make meaningful choices.
-Survival-organized people often develop high competence in environments they did not choose, while losing access to choosing differently.
+Influence over one’s life and environment.
+The capacity to make meaningful choices.
+Survival can organize development of high competence in environments they did not choose, while losing access to choosing differently.

 04